LinLinMyat-gh/Sales-data-EDA/README.md

-# SQL Exploratory Data Analysis - Sales Dataset
+# Exploratory Data Analysis - Sales Dataset
 ## Project Overview
 For this project, I adopted a structured data analytics framework to guide the exploration process.
 This framework covers key analytical techniques such as database exploration, measures analysis, ranking, trend analysis, cumulative analysis, performance analysis, and reporting.